b13181554-prog/Yi/replit.md

 - Data Policy: No mock or placeholder data - all data must be authentic from real APIs and Telegram

 ## System Architecture
 The system utilizes a professional, modern, and responsive Telegram Web App with a dark theme.
 An Express server forms the core, managing Telegram Bot interactions, MongoDB operations, multi-language support, automated withdrawals, market data fetching, technical analysis, notifications, and TRON blockchain integration.
 Security measures include environment variables, error handling, rate limiting, and Telegram signature verification.
-The project is organized with clear directories for API routes, services, middleware, public assets, utilities, Kubernetes, Docker, scripts, and documentation.
+The project is organized with clear directories for API routes, services, middleware, public assets, utilities, locales, and documentation.
+Deployment infrastructure (Docker, Kubernetes) has been removed as the project is optimized exclusively for Replit deployment.

 **UI/UX Decisions**:
 The Telegram Web App features a dark theme, providing a professional, modern, and responsive user experience.
 Notifications are centralized in a dedicated "More" section with modern gradient styling, dynamic status badges, and multi-language support.